 Retwisst Barbante (80% recycled cotton 20% Other recycled fibres) is in between the 2 Hoooked choices with a thinner chunky weight with a suggested hook size of 6-8mm and comes in a great range of 30 colours.

 Borderline between chunky and worsted/aran weight is the new yarn from Hoooked (launched March 2020), the gorgeous Wavy Blends.
 It’s gradient cake yarn in 80% recycled cotton yarn and 20% other recycled fibres (Hook size 4-6) and comes in several beautiful colourways.

-Brand new to the market (March 2020) is Paintbox Cotton.
+New to the market in March 2020 is Paintbox Cotton.
 A great new addition to the new Paintbox recycled range.
 Currently in a limited range of colours, but I hope to see this expand.